What is SaaS (software-as-a-service)?

 Monthly or annual tiered subscription pricing

 For small and mid-sized businesses, SaaS products typically offer pricing ‘tiers’ based on feature set or usage level.
-For example, a SaaS email marketing solution may offer a ‘standard’ tier for up to 5,000 contacts for USD 250 per month, a ‘pro’ tier for up to 20,000 contacts for USD 500 per month, and an ‘business’ tier for 100,000 contacts plus landing page design and hosting for USD 600 per month.
-For very large companies SaaS vendors my offer an ‘enterprise’ tier that allows a more granular selection of features, priority support, special SLA terms, and even negotiable pricing.
+For example, a SaaS email marketing solution might offer a ‘standard’ tier for up to 5,000 contacts for USD 250 per month, a ‘pro’ tier for up to 20,000 contacts for USD 500 per month, and a ‘business’ tier for 100,000 contacts plus landing page design and hosting for USD 600 per month.

 Tiered pricing lets customers choose the best plan for their functional needs and their budget, and makes scalability as easy as moving up to the next tier.
-Most tiered subscription pricing offers a discount to customers who pay for an entire year at once, and pro-rated price adjustment for customers who change tiers mid-subscription.
+Most tiered subscription pricing offers a discount to customers who pay for an entire year at once, and a pro-rated price adjustment for customers who change tiers mid-subscription.

 Benefits of SaaS

-The benefits and advantages of SaaS are best understood in comparison to traditional software - software installed and managed on on-premises infrastructure:
+The benefits and advantages of SaaS are best understood in comparison to traditional software—software installed and managed on on-premises infrastructure:

 • SaaS provides access to new features and versions as soon as they’re available.
-SaaS providers often upgrade features and add functionality several times a week, without customers even noticing; they can even upgrade the interface and user experience without disrupting the customers’ work.
+SaaS providers often upgrade features and add functionality several times a week, without customers even noticing.
+They can even upgrade the interface and user experience without disrupting the customers’ work.
 Compare to traditional on-premises software, for which periodic upgrades are often so costly and disruptive that customers might wait months for the functionality in a new version (if they don’t choose to skip some upgrades altogether).

 • SaaS enables cost-effective, on-demand scalability.
 Customers can scale SaaS applications up and down as needed, by simply upgrading or downgrading tiers or purchasing more capacity.
-Compare to traditional software, which requires customers to purchase additional capacity in anticipation of usage spikes—capacity that sits idle and wasted until needed.
+Compare to traditional software, which requires customers to purchase more capacity in anticipation of usage spikes—capacity that sits idle and wasted until needed.

 Potential challenges